Augsburg Cathedral: Description

 The southern clerestory has five stained glass windows dated to the late 11th-early 12th centuries, the oldest in Germany: they feature the prophets David, Jonah, Daniel, Moses, Hosea, and were perhaps part of a larger series, the others now being missing.
 The southern aisles house more recent medieval stained glass windows (1330–1340), with stories of the Virgin Mary.
-The western choir contains three windows by :de:Johannes Schreiter which symbolically show the Coming of the Kingdom of God.
+The western choir contains three windows by Johannes Schreiter which symbolically show the Coming of the Kingdom of God.

 The nave pillars have four paintings of the life of Mary, executed by Hans Holbein the Elder in 1493.
 The northern transept has a series of portraits of the bishops of Augsburg, which was begun in 1488 and continued up to modern times.
 The Chapel of Our Lady was designed in 1720-21 by Gabriel de Gabrieli.

 Other artworks in the church include the bishop's throne (c.
 1100), supported by two crouched lions; the bronze tomb of Bishop Wolfhart Rot (1302) and other bishops; a large fresco depicting St. Christopher (southern transept, 1491); an "Ecce Homo" by Baroque artist Georg Petel.
 The church has also a Romanesque crypt, dating to the 10th century and located under the western choir, and an annexed cloister.